 8. INEFFICIENT SERVICES IN YOUR MOST IMPORTANT LOCATIONS

 You likely select fulfillment centers closest to your main customer base to reap in the most profits.
 If inefficiencies are happening at these locations, you may never gain the full ROI — even if you have fulfillment providers in other locations.
 Every area needs to have the most efficient and cost-effective services.
+For instance, if your primary customer base is in Dallas, you might want to consider the services offered by Dallas fulfillment centers.

 SEAMLESS FULFILLMENT SOLUTIONS AT WSI